perfsonar/docs/manage_update.rst

 Below is the plan for support for releases beyond 4.1:

-* perfSONAR 4.0 will be end-of-life six months after the final release of perfSONAR 4.1.
+* perfSONAR 4.0 will be end-of-life on **February 15, 2019** (six months after the final release of perfSONAR 4.1).
 BWCTL will also be end-of-life at this time meaning it will stop receiving security updates.
-* The first major perfSONAR release after the perfSONAR 4.0 end-of-life date will remove BWCTL and the BWCTL pScheduler plug-ins.
+* The first major perfSONAR release after February 15, 2019 will remove BWCTL and the BWCTL pScheduler plug-ins.
 * Security updates for the BWCTL pScheduler plug-ins will be supported as long as 4.1 is supported since they will still be part of a supported pScheduler codebase.

 All of this means that your BWCTL tests will continue to function in 4.1 but you likely have only a few months of BWCTL support left.
 BWCTL test are usually caused by the following: